Ankitsgh1234/QuickNoteTracker-main/README.md

 EcoSnap is not just a tool—it’s an educational platform 🌐 that empowers individuals, schools, and communities to adopt sustainable practices.
 Whether you’re a student curious about recycling, a household aiming to reduce waste, or a city initiative working toward zero-waste goals, EcoSnap helps bridge the gap between awareness and action. 🌎💪

 Together, let’s turn waste into opportunity. 🚀
 EcoSnap – Snap.
 Classify.
-Recycle.
+Recycle

  <img width="800" height="600" alt="image" src="https://github.com/user-attachments/assets/ddc073a0-5f90-4d84-823e-4dd142f8e353" />